Orejas Pan Dulce (Orejitas) – Muy Bueno

 What are Orejas?

-Orejas—Spanish for “ears”—are a beloved type of Mexican sweet bread (pan dulce) made by folding puff pastry with a generous layer of cinnamon and sugar, then baking until crisp and golden.
-Their iconic curled shape is what gives them their name, often compared to ears, hearts, or even butterfly wings.
+Orejas—Spanish for “ears”—are a beloved sort of Mexican sweet bread (pan dulce) made by folding puff pastry with a beneficiant layer of cinnamon and sugar, then baking till crisp and golden.
+Their iconic curled form is what provides them their identify, usually in comparison with ears, hearts, and even butterfly wings.

-Originally inspired by the French palmier, a delicate pastry shaped like a palm leaf or butterfly, this treat made its way to Mexico and became a panadería favorite.
-While the French version has many names—palm leaves, French hearts, even glasses—in Mexico, they’re affectionately known as orejas or orejitas and are often slightly crispier with that signature cinnamon-sugar crunch.
+Originally impressed by the French palmier, a fragile pastry formed like a palm leaf or butterfly, this deal with made its technique to Mexico and have become a panadería favourite.
+While the French model has many names—palm leaves, French hearts, even glasses—in Mexico, they’re affectionately generally known as orejas or orejitas and are sometimes barely crispier with that signature cinnamon-sugar crunch.

 Yvette Marquez muy bueno Mexican food blogger in an orange dress holding a molcajete.Yvette Marquez muy bueno Mexican food blogger in an orange dress holding a molcajete.